Quantum Computing#

 ## Check Mark

-PlotState(a,True,myTitle="Initial Random State")
+plot_state(a,True,my_title="Initial Random State")

-PlotState(a,True,myTitle="Hopefully marked state")
+plot_state(a,True,my_title="Hopefully marked state")

 Answer (start)